joansalasoler/vpype-gscrib/docs/index.rst

-Vpype-Mecode: G-Code Plugin for Vpype
+Vpype-Gscrib: G-Code Plugin for Vpype
 =====================================

 This `vpype` plugin provides a comprehensive toolkit and command line